danielbrendel/hortusfox-game/README.md

 Bouncy Garden Fox is a mini-game under the HortusFox umbrella.
 It is made to draw attention to the HortusFox webapp.
 The game is a jump & run action game where you play a little fox that has to survive as long as possible.
 Defeat all approaching enemies and collect points.
 Various special items can spawn during a gameplay session in order to boost your run.
 There is no real goal in the game, just endure as much as possible during a match to climb at the top of the highscore.
+There is an all-time highscore and a weekly highscore.
+Also it can be filtered by device (mobile or desktop) if desired.

 ## Features
 - Multiple enemies